 BFIS is a friendship organization of volunteers in the Boulder community.
 Members help students settle into life in Boulder, and hope to build friendships and share cultural insights with their international student.
 You will not live with your host, but you may get together from time to time for various activities, like meeting for coffee or a meal, hiking, attending a sporting or cultural event, sharing holidays, or conversation.
 Participation is voluntary, but if you do ask to be matched with a host, we expect you to see your friend at least once a month.

-To be matched with a BFIS host, please complete and return the attached BFIS application form.
+To be matched with a BFIS host, please complete and return the BFIS application form.
 There is no fee to be matched.
-After you have been assigned a suitable host, you will receive a letter with information about your friend.
+After you have been assigned a suitable host, you will receive an email with information about your friend.
 BFIS will try to match you before you leave your home country, but you may not be matched until you arrive.
 If you have not received a letter with information about your host before you leave home (or if you decide at the last minute you would like to have a host), please tell an advisor when you check-in.

 For more information visit the BFIS website or stop by the ISSS office.